The Professional Scholarly Writer

 This half-day workshop is designed to help any academic working in a discipline where “the book” – and its commitment to the narratability of scholarly research – remains the primary unit of scholarly dissemination.

 The workshop focuses on voice, architecture, lexicon, and the differences between subject, method, thesis, and intent.
 In other words, what a scholarly writer needs to know in order to move from research to publishable work.
 Each participant prepares a book proposal or project description of no more than ten double-spaced pages — the sort of document one might plan on sending to an editor at a university press — along with a curriculum vitae.
-These two documents must be submitted for review by March 21, 2017, one month before the workshop.
+These two documents must be submitted for review by March 31, 2017.

 Workshop Date & Schedule

 Friday, April 21, 2017, 10 am - 2 pm

 The workshop is open to UC Berkeley faculty and postdoctoral scholars.
 UC Berkeley Ph.D. students may audit the workshop on a space-available basis.
 Graduate students auditing the workshop may not submit materials for review.